h555yand/hybrid_RL_prototype/README.md

 >
 > **Orientation** — TurnLeft, TurnRight, LookUp, LookDown, each in normal and big step sizes.
 5 degrees and 15 degrees.
 Big steps for coarse correction, small for fine-tuning.
 >
-> **Macro actions** — Detach and DetachEdge.
+> **Macro actions** — Detach.
 These are multi-step sequences.
-Detach lifts off the surface along the normal and flies toward the goal.
-DetachEdge flies up to the edge of the object and over to the other side.
-These are critical for navigating around obstacles — you'll see them a lot in the demo.
+Detach lifts off the surface along the normal and orient gaze toward goal.
 >
 > The action space is a configurable parameter.
 Adding or removing actions doesn't require architectural changes

-The current prototype uses discrete actions with fixed step sizes.
-The next step is Parameterized SAC — same action categories but with continuous parameters for distance and angle.
-This gives the flexibility of continuous control while preserving the interpretability and compatibility with Monty's action primitives.
-I originally planned a purely continuous action space as a third step, but I now believe Parameterized SAC is sufficient — it solves the fixed-step problem while maintaining compatibility with Monty's MoveTangentially, MoveForward, and other action types.
-For real robot deployment, these high-level actions map to inverse kinematics, which is a standard robotics problem.

 ### How to use action types in RL step by step:
 1. Q-learning and discrete actions - 'What to do' (high level primitives with fixed parameters)